 20. Games will be composed of two 15-minute halves with a 2-minute halftime.

 21. In the event of a tie during both qualifying and championship games, the play will move to sudden death format.

 22. All games are running-time and substitutions can be made during play ("on-the-fly") or while a puck is being retrieved.
 There is no stoppage of play after a goal is scored, or after a penalty is awarded.
 It is up to each team to ensure that there are only four players on the ice.

 23. Players can only play on one team.

 24. Substitutions must be made by 8:00 a.m. on the first day of tournament play at the Player Information Table in the warming house tent.
 No other substitutions throughout the tournament are allowed.
-The four to six players that are on your roster at 8:00 a.m. on the first day of tournament play must be the same players that play on your team throughout the tournament.
+The four to eight players that are on your roster at 8:00 a.m. on the first day of tournament play must be the same players that play on your team throughout the tournament.